HomeBlog

 In a healthy GTM system:

-• Signals come in from third-party sources, lists, or CRM activity
+• Signals arrive from third-party sources, lists or CRM activity

-• Only validated, enriched, deduplicated records reach the CRM
+• Only validated, enriched and deduplicated records reach the CRM

 The CRM should never be the first stop for raw data.
-That’s where systems break.
+That is where systems break.

-• One-way sync: Clay updates CRM, but not the reverse.
-This is safest when Clay controls data integrity.
+One-way sync: Clay updates the CRM but not the reverse.
+This is the safest model when Clay controls data integrity.

-• Two-way sync: CRM and Clay update each other.
-This is risky at scale; manual edits in CRM can override qualified data.
+Two-way sync: CRM and Clay update each other.
+This is risky at scale; manual edits in the CRM can override qualified data.

-• Conditional sync: Clay writes to CRM only when certain confidence thresholds or logic rules are met.
+Conditional sync: Clay writes to the CRM only when specific confidence thresholds or logic rules are met.
 This model offers the most governance.

 Designing Fields for Signal Context

-One of the most overlooked steps is storing signal data in the CRM.
+One of the most overlooked steps is storing signal data in the CRM itself.
 Clay lets you map:

 • Signal source (e.g. "Clearbit hiring signal")